Benefits for children under 25

 What if I am attending school part time?

 In certain situations, you may be eligible for a benefit when you attend school part time.
 For example, if you are taking courses at more than one educational institution, the course hours may add up to full-time attendance.
 Each situation is considered individually.
-Contact us for details.
+Contact Canada Pension Plan for details.

 What if I am receiving a benefit as the child of someone who receives a CPP disability benefit, and he or she dies?